studiometa/react-next-starter/doc/API.md

 # API and Page data

-Comme ce starter a été conçu pour une utilisation headless, il vous sera probablement nécessaire de mettre en place un moyen de communiquer avec une API distance pour récupérer les données à afficher.
-Dans le cas d'un site entièrement static, vous pouvez sauter cette section.
+As this starter was designed for headless use, you will probably need to set up a way to communicate with a remote API to retrieve the data to be displayed.
+In the case of a completely static site, you can skip this section.

-## Configuration de l'API
+## API Configuration

-Certaines options de l'API sont configurations via les variables d'environnement.
-Rendez-vous dans la section "configuration" de la documentation pour plus d'infos.
+Some API settings are configured via environment variables.
+See the "configuration" section of the documentation for more information.

 ## pageData

-L'objet pageData est accessible à partir de n'importe quelle page de l'application.
-Il contient un certain nombre d'informations sur la page et doit respecter la structure suivante :
+The pageData object is accessible from any page of the application.
+It contains a certain amount of information on the page and must follow the structure below:

     {
       "title": "Home",